filestack/filestack-js/README.md

 filestack-js
 ======================

 Official browser client to the Filestack API's.
-Available via NPM and CDN script.
+Available via NPM and Filestack CDN.

 Filestack documentation can be found here: https://filestack.com/docs/

-This SDK is shipped as both a UMD module and a ES2015 module for modern Javascript bundlers.
-There is also a separate minified version available on the Filestack CDN.
+This library is shipped as both a UMD module and a ES2015 module for modern Javascript bundlers.
+There is also a separate minified UMD module available on the Filestack CDN.

 ## Installation
 ```sh